kennethtrochez/kcalApp/README.md

 ---

-## **Features (Current)**
+## **Features**

+### **Nutrition Label Scanner**
+Scan a nutrition label using the camera or upload a photo from your gallery.
+The app extracts calories and macros automatically, with editable fields for quick and flexible logging.

+---

 ### **Food Search and Logging**
-Users can search for foods using real USDA data.
-Results are displayed in a dropdown, and selecting an item logs it instantly into the current day.
+Search for foods using real USDA data.
+Results appear instantly, and selecting an item logs it directly into the current day.

 ---

-### **Nutrition Label Scanner**
-Users can scan a nutrition label using the camera or upload a photo from their gallery.
-The app extracts nutritional values and allows quick logging with editable fields.
+### **Editable & Removable Food Logs**
+Each logged entry can be edited or removed at any time.
+Users can adjust nutrition values, servings, or names without affecting the original data source.

 ---

 ### **Nutrition Tracking**
-Each logged item contributes to daily totals:
+Track daily intake of:
 - Calories
 - Protein
 - Carbohydrates
 - Fat

-These totals are updated in real time as new foods are added.
+Totals update in real time as food is added or modified.

 ---

 ### **Visual Macro Breakdown**
-The app includes a custom visualization that fills a body silhouette based on calorie intake.
-The fill is segmented by macros, giving a quick visual sense of where calories are coming from.
+A custom body-based visualization fills dynamically based on calorie intake, segmented by macros to provide an intuitive overview of nutritional balance.

 ---

-### **Daily Food Log**
+### **Daily Food Log & Calendar**
 Food entries are stored locally and organized by day.
-Each entry includes:

-- Food name
-- Macro values
-- Timestamp

----

-### **Calendar Navigation**
 A horizontal calendar allows users to:

-- Scroll through past and future dates
+- Navigate between dates
-- View logs from previous days
+- View past logs
 - Track consistency over time

 ---

-### **Manual Input**
-Users can manually log meals when a food is not found in the API.
+### **Dynamic Goal Feedback**
+The app responds to user progress visually.
+For example, calorie values turn red when daily goals are exceeded.

 ---

+### **Manual Food Entry**
+Users can manually log meals when a food is not available in the database.

+---

 ### **Water Tracking**
-Basic water intake tracking is included to support overall daily health tracking.
+Track daily water intake alongside nutrition for a more complete view of health.

 ---

 ## **Data Flow (How It Works)**

+### Food Search Flow
 1. User searches for a food
 2. Frontend sends request to FastAPI backend
 3. Backend queries USDA API and formats the response